Capta1nRaj/mail-passify/README.md

 ### 5. Auto User Session Check:-

 What if the user's session has expired, and they are still logged in, or if they attempt to manipulate cookies and perform unauthorized actions?
 You know that's not good, right?
 So, use the `AuthSignInCheck()` function to verify if the user's session is legitimate and active.
-Follow these steps:
+Follow these steps:-

 ```js
 const { autoSignIn } = require("mail-passify");